Vizzuality/marxan-cloud/docs/features/map-tiles-custom-areas/high-level-design.md

 # Role base access control - High-level design

-This document aims at providing an overview of the architecture of the tiles to fullfil the [requirements document](./requirements.md) for the Marxan platform.
+This document aims at providing an overview of the architecture of the tiles to fulfill the [requirements document](./requirements.md) for the Marxan platform.

 ## Preview custom planning area tiler